 Jordan Schnitzer Museum of Art at the University of Oregon

-As the largest state-supported art museum in Oregon, The Jordan Schnitzer Museum of Art at the University of Oregon welcomes visitors to a world-class museum.
+As the largest state-supported art museum in Oregon, the Jordan Schnitzer Museum of Art at the University of Oregon welcomes visitors to a world-class museum.
 The Jordan Schnitzer Museum of Art houses over 12,500 works of art, including extensive Asian and Pacific Northwest collections.
-Guided tours available upon request.
+Guided tours are available upon request.
 (Allow 1 ½ hours)

 University of Oregon Museum of Natural and Cultural History